Family member is responsible for notifying the FEMA

 FEMA does not cover obituary notices, flowers or floral arrangements, printed programs or memorial materials, catering or food services, transportation of attendees to services, tips or gratuities, or pre-disaster debt obligations.

-Yes, but FEMA cannot duplicate benefits from other sources.
-If insurance, Social Security, VA burial benefits, or other sources cover part of the funeral costs, FEMA can assist with the remaining unmet expenses.
+Yes, but by law FEMA cannot provide funding when any other source has covered expenses for the same disaster-related need.
+If insurance, Social Security, VA burial benefits, donations, or crowdfunding (e.g., GoFundMe) cover part of the funeral costs, FEMA can assist only with the remaining unmet expenses.
 You must document all other assistance received.

 You have 60 days from the date of the FEMA determination letter to file an appeal.
 Appeals should include any additional documentation that supports your claim.
 Track your application status at DisasterAssistance.gov or by calling 1-800-621-3362.